SazedWorldbringer/breadit/README.md

 - Prisma for data modeling
 - Modern, beautifully designed components by shadcn-ui
 - Infinite scrolling using useIntersection and useInfiniteQuery hooks from mantine and tanstack query
+- Optimistic updates using tanstack query
+- Dynamic caching and streaming of post data using redis